Searates' Asia Shipping Guide: A must read for importers and exporters

-Ad valorem - payments based on a fixed percentage rate on the value of goods - trade taxes, property taxes, most import taxes, and more.
+Ad valorem - payments based on a fixed percentage rate on the value of goods such as trade taxes, property taxes, most import taxes, and more.

-Specific - rates are set in monetary terms per unit of goods, presented in physical units.
+Specific - rates are set in monetary terms per unit of goods and presented in physical units.

 APPLICABLE CUSTOMS DUTIES RATE

 The amount of duties depends on the Harmonized System (HS), which classifies goods by codes.

 All other versions must be based on and adapted to the original six-digit HS codes.

 For example, the US uses the HTS code and the European Union uses the TARIC code, both of which are adapted to the HS code.

 The US calculates its custom duties based only on the commercial value of the goods.